cbtham/rhoai-genai-workshop/docs/readme-workshop.md

     ![Image](../img/04/4.9.png)

 3. Now that you have the URL and Authorization Token, you can try querying the model endpoint.
 We will try multiple queries.

+**You may skip this part if you are not familiar with Terminal or CLI.** Jump ahead to next section, 2.0

 #### /v1/models
 Let's start with the simplest query, the /v1/models endpoint.
 This endpoint just returns information about the models being served, we can use it to simply see if the model can accept a request and return with some information.
 Open up a command window or terminal of your chosing on your computer: